 Western Cape, CAPE TOWN, Maitland, Woltemade Cemetery

 This cemetery was opened in around 1886.
-Some of the memorials and gravestone from the closed & later demolished Somerset Road cemetery was taken to Maitland from around 1907 to the 1920's.
+Some of the memorials and gravestones from the closed & later demolished Somerset Road cemetery were taken to Maitland from around 1907 to the 1920's.
 About forty memorials/stones are known to have been moved to Maitland.

 Have a look at these examples - James ADAMSON and his wife from the 1870's, the earliest minister of the Scottish church in Cape Town; John & Elizabeth FAIRBURN from the 1840's, the latter being daughter to Dr John PHILIPS the missionary and Christian HOHNE who died 1820, director of the Slave Lodge.
 (Source: https://www.ancestors.co.za/somerset-road-cemetery-lost-inscriptions/)

 Album incomplete, we do not have photos of all the headstones.